-- 4.3.1 We will only place children in AP which is a registered provider and has been quality assured e.g. is on the MCC approved provider list or has been judged by Ofsted to be Good or better. - 4.3.2.
+4.3.1 We will only place children in AP which is a registered provider and has been quality assured e.g. is on the MCC approved provider list or has been judged by Ofsted to be Good or better.

+4.3.2.
 Children who require access to AP will have a personalised learning plan designed to meet their needs.
+Their attendance will be monitored by us in accordance with the School Register Regulations.
 Our DSL will work together with the DSL at the AP to ensure effective sharing of information and that any safeguarding concerns are followed up appropriately.